 Renewable energy certificates: Also known as renewable energy credits, green certificates, green tags, or tradable renewable certificates, RECs represent the environmental attributes of the power produced from renewable energy projects and are sold separately from commodity electricity.
 RECs are attractive for federal facilities located where renewable power is not readily available.
 Learn more about RECs from EERE's Green Power Network, or find guidance, including information about RECs, in the Renewable Energy Requirement Guidance for EPAct 2005 and Executive Order 13423.

 On-Site Renewable Power Purchase Agreements

-On-site renewable power purchase agreements (PPA) allow federal agencies to fund on-site renewable energy projects with no up-front capital costs incurred.
+On-site renewable power purchase agreements (PPAs) allow federal agencies to fund on-site renewable energy projects without incurring up-front capital costs.
 Learn more about PPAs.

 Renewable Energy Project Assistance

 Find agencies that provide assistance with renewable energy projects and renewable power purchases.